Lapland information driving

 Snow tires

 Despite our love of heavy metal, Finland doesn’t wear chains on its tires.
-Instead, from December 1st to March 1st, all cars must have winter tires.
-If you’re driving from somewhere else, be aware that it’s not just a good idea to have winter tires – it’s the law.
+Law in Finland says that all cars must have winter tires from November 1 to March 31, as weather or road conditions require.
+If you’re driving to Lapland from somewhere else, be aware that it’s not just a good idea to have winter tires – it’s the law.
 Rental cars in Lapland will always have winter tires when the season or law dictates.

 Above all, remember to drive carefully– winter tires aren’t magic.